gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * FL-199: Boot: License prompt shows up again on reboot
 * FL-214: Reports: Fix crash when run is ongoing and run is longer than 5 minutes (no problem once run is done)
 * FL-233: sbt: remove `io.gatling.frontline` organization from sbt sample config as it removes user provided extra libraries
-* FL-242: Pipeline: Fix logs when killing remote process on on-prems injectors
+* FL-242: Pipeline: Fix logs when killing remote process on on-premises injectors
 * FL-248: Pipeline: Fix stdout and logback conflict in injector logs retrieved on test crash
 * FL-255: Reports: Received resets series missing from TCP connections chart
 * FL-260: Reports: Fix stats not displayed when request names contains heading or trailing white spaces